Other Names: Hycamtin®

 How to Take Your Medication

-- For oral only: Swallow the medicine whole with or without food as instructed by your doctor.
-Do not chew, crush, or divide.
+- For oral only: Swallow the medicine whole with or without food as your doctor tells you to take it.
+Do not chew, crush or divide the capsules.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.